Expand description

 }

-§How to use it on web clients
+§How to initialize Client-Managed State on the web clients

-Once we have the function defined in bitwarden-wasm-internal, we can use it from the web clients.
 For that, the first thing we need to do is create a mapper between the client and SDK types.
-This mapper will also contain the UserKeyDefinition for the StateProvider API and should be created in the folder of the team that owns the model:
+This

 export class CipherRecordMapper implements SdkRecordMapper<CipherData, SdkCipher> {